FeatureBaseDB/www/content/blog/self-deploying-applications.md

 a Kubernetes cluster with 5 replicas.
 No config files needed.

 I thought this was extremely cool, and immediately went to check out Kubernetes to see if I could add something like it to Pilosa.
 Kubernetes' docs have a page dedicated to "picking the right solution," which has 40+ different ways to get going with Kubernetes, none of which (as far as I could tell) were "run this binary".
-Bleeeeccchhh - I don't want to dig through pages of documentation just for a quick experiment.
-I've heard great things about Kubernetes, and I'm sure it has good reason for such complexity, but I was really smitten with the "self-deploying applications" idea, not the "on Kubernetes" part.
+Bleeeeccchhh - I don't want to dig through pages of documentation just for a quick experiment!
+I know based on what I've seen of Kubernetes and its community that it's great software, and I'm willing to bet we'll be deploying Pilosa to our own Kubernetes cluster one day soon, but on this particular day, I was really smitten with the "self-deploying applications" idea, not the "on Kubernetes" part.

-In fact, I'd already done some work in this direction for Pilosa's benchmarking suite.
+I realized, in fact, that I'd already done some work in this direction for Pilosa's benchmarking suite.
 The original idea was to build a tool which would, with a single command:

 - provision cloud infrastructure on various providers
 - install and start a Pilosa cluster on remote hosts